-The leading cause of injury leading to death among children ages 1–4 in Florida is drowning.
+The leading cause of injury leading to death among children ages 1–4 is drowning.

-- Florida’s drowning death rate among children ages 1–4 is the highest in the nation.
+- Drowning death rate among children ages 1–4 is the highest in the nation.

 - In 2012, 440 Florida residents drowned.
 There were an additional 343 hospitalizations for non-fatal drownings.
 Children 1–4 make up 13% of the deaths and 44% of the hospitalizations.